zyueinfosec/BLESS/readme.md

 # BLESS
 ### Abstract

-BLESS is a **BLE** Application **S**ecurity **S**canning framework that can evaluate the security of BLE enabled apps.
-Specifically, it extends from the Amandroid which use taint analysis to detect vulnerabilities of Android Apps.
-Our observation is that a secure BLE app must use a key to defend spoofing attacks and use a random number to defend the replay attacks.
+BLESS is a **BLE** Application **S**ecurity **S**canning framework  to automatically uncover vulnerable BLE enabled apps.
+Specifically, it extends from the Amandroid which is a static taint analysis tool to detect vulnerabilities of Android Apps.
+Our observation is that a secure BLE app must use a key to defend spoofing attacks, and use a random number to defend the replay attacks.
 Therefore, any apps without the above features are considered as insecure BLE apps.

 ##### How to Use it?